Belgian Fitness Model Savannah Prez Sizzles In Hot Pink Crop Top And Leggings In New Gym Snap

 The brunette stunner was at the gym when the photo was taken and her outfit almost matches the machine that she’s standing next to.

 In the caption, Savannah revealed that her workout wear was from a company called Body Engineers.
-She didn’t disclose the name of the design but a quick glance at their Instagram page reveals that she’s wearing a version of their Motus Seamless leggings and Crop Tom which retail for $44.66 and $36.84 respectively.
+She didn’t disclose the name of the design but a quick glance at their Instagram page reveals that she’s wearing a version of their Motus Seamless leggings and crop top, which retail for $44.66 and $36.84 respectively.

 In the comments, fans showered Savannah with effusive praise for her enviably fit physique.

 “You are an absolute dream of a lady” one fan wrote.
-“Your physique is so fucking perfect and sexy.”
+“Your physique is so f*cking perfect and sexy.”

 Others were a little bit more succinct with their commentary.

-“Beautiful body mamacita,” another fan said.
+“Beautiful body mamacita,” another follower said.

-“You’re so perfect,” a third fan added.
+“You’re so perfect,” a third Instagram user added.

-One fan quipped about her blending in with the pink exercise machines.
+One fan quipped about how Savannah blended in with the pink exercise machines.

-“Thought you were a piece of gym equipment at first!” they quipped.
+“Thought you were a piece of gym equipment at first!” they remarked.

 Savannah is likely used to getting comments from infatuated fans at this point.
 As The Inquisitr previously reported, her fans were just as enthusiastic when she flaunted her chiseled abs in a strappy pink crop top and jeans.